flavioAlfaya/iris_install/README.md

 ## 💻 Firstly

-Before you begin, make sure you've met the following requirements: install the termux app
+Before you begin, make sure you are connecterd to the internet and met the following requirements: install the termux app

 ## 🚀 Installing